Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Heap-and-Addresses Interpretation of Valued Borrows

-The reborrowing example with shared borrows is even simpler.
+The version of the reborrowing example which uses shared borrows is simpler.
 This time we convert each shared borrow to a pointer with \Rule{Le-Shared-To-Ptr}, then convert the shared loan to a location with \Rule{Le-SharedLoan-To-Loc}; we have to convert the borrows first because of the premise $\esborrow{\ell} \notin \Omega$ in \Rule{Le-SharedLoan-To-Loc}.
-For instance, for the reborrow at line~\rline{shared-reborrow}, we have: \fi
+For instance, after the reborrow at line~\lnref{shared-reborrow}, we have: \fi

 \myparagraph{Working in \hlplp} Naturally, reasoning about $\le$ (in order to establish the forward simulation, as we do in the next paragraph) is conducted via reasoning by induction.
 Specifically, we do the proof by induction on the evaluation derivation, then in each sub-case do an induction on $\le$.
 This is the essence of our proof technique, which emphasizes local and pointwise reasoning rather than global invariants.
 In particular, we took great care to define the rules of $\le$ either as \emph{local} transformations (by defining them with states with holes), or as \emph{pointwise} transformations (\Rule{Le-Merge-Locs}).